shanewhi/world-energy-data/README.md

 Generates charts of CO<sub>2</sub> emissions, fossil fuel production, energy consumption, and electricity trends for the world and specified countries.
 Charts are displayed at https://www.worldenergydata.org/.

+The does package attempt to check that a compatible country name has been input, but it's coarse and some may break at run-time (e.g. Yemen, which the Energy Institue dataset includes, but only for oil production).
+This may be hardened in the future if time allows.

 Requires installation of Python and dependencies listed below.
 Charts are output in SVG format, so there's no loss of resolution when magnified.